jb8io/jb8/_posts/2022-01-11-TryHackMe-Writeup.md

 Gobuster photo

 The scan showed 9 different directories found on the machine.
 The final question in the reconnaisance section asked what the hidden directory is.
 This directory is the **/panel** directory.

+## Getting a shell

+There is not a whole lot of guidance in this section.
+There was only one question that needed to be answered.

+Question photo

+To start, I tried to access the hidden directory by reaching it through a browser.
+Doing so, I found a page title HackIt.

+Page found photo

+The page featured a section to upload a file to.
+Unsure why this was featured or what to do with it, I tried uploading a file.
+This did nothing but provide me with a message saying the file upload was successful in what I believe to be Portuguese.

+Portuguese photo

+Unsure what to do next, I checked the hints provided on TryHackMe.

+Hint Photos